DanielEbert/Keycloak_OpenIDConnect/src/README.md

 ### Build react-example and react-example2 Docker Images locally

+(Note: If you use our VM, the Images are build locally alraedy)

 As mentioned in the text, the Docker Images were built, uploaded to Dockerhub, and are automatically downloaded when 'docker-compose up' is executed.
 If you want to build the Docker Images for react-example and react-example2 locally, you need to execute the following:
 ~~~console
 Install npm